SZ-Jasper/SELEC/README.md

 The SELEC predictor is available on the web and python is not required.
 Please see *Interface Instructions* for more information.
 For those who would like to run the jupyter and python files, please ensure you have the following:
 - Python 3.7
-- Python packages listed in `environment.yml`
+- Python packages listed in `environment.yml`and Installation section.

 -----
 ## Installation